hquocdo/django_tutorial/README.md

- Clone and type docker-compose up to run
+- docker-compose up --build to run